Email: t dot docherty at warwick dot ac dot uk

 Thomas Docherty graduated with his MA in English and French Language and Literature from the University of Glasgow, where he also studied Mathematics and Philosophy.
 He then took a DPhil and MA in Oxford.
 After five years teaching in Oxford, he moved to University College Dublin and then on to Trinity College Dublin where he held the Chair of English (1867) - sometimes called the 'Dowden Chair', and one of the earliest Chairs of English in the world - between 1990-95, and was elected as Fellow of Trinity College Dublin.
 In 1995, he returned to the UK, taking the Chair of English and Directorship of Research in the University of Kent.
 He moved to Warwick in 2004, where he headed the department until 2009, before again becoming Director of Research until 2013.

 In 2016, he was awarded an Honorary Degree - D.Litt. - by the University of Kent, in recognition of his academic achievements and commitment to higher education.

 Thomas Docherty has published on many areas of English and comparative literature from the renaissance to the present day.
 He specialises in the philosophy of literary criticism, in critical theory, and in cultural history in relation primarily to European philosophy and literatures.
 Recent work has been done on matters of cultural policy related to international higher education.
-His most recent book, due to be published in 2019, is Political English, a study of rhetoric, politics and the constitution of Englishness, considered in terms of the conditions of contempoary political language in English, French, Italian, German and Russian.
+His most recent book is Political English, a study of rhetoric, politics and the constitution of Englishness, considered in terms of the conditions of contemporary political language in English, French, Italian, German and Russian.
 A new book in progress is on The Politics of Realism, and it will appear in 2020.
-He is also putting together a new book (which may contain some of his extensive range of published essays on academic freedom) focused on 'cultures of prohibition and of resistance', to be called Conditions of Democracy.
+He is also putting together another new book (which may contain some of his extensive range of published essays on academic freedom) focused on 'cultures of prohibition and of resistance', provisionally titled Conditions of Democracy.

 Teaching and supervision